mikurys/antinet/doc_and_drafts/net_trivial_tests/ipbench/README.md

 TODO:
-increase speed by MTU 1500 to 9000 and more?
+[x] increase speed by MTU 1500 to 9000 and more? -- yes, big packets go fast and no lost [ ] increase card txqueue to remove the 0.1% dropped at 1K size of packets